 Letting another work with your child can be difficult – I know – I’m a mom myself!
 I am a mom of 2 boys (Alex and Sam) and daughter (named Makayla).
 My children love sharing our home with other child(ren).
 In fact – it was their idea to re-open this program!
 We decided to pull our boys out of traditional school and homeschool them and have seen them thrive academically and socially.
 Alex is a sensitive kid who worries about being “perfect” and loves learning about everything – especially science.
 He says he’s excited to help teach and read books to the younger children who visit us.
-Sam worries he’ll be teased about his stuttering, but is a confident kid who is super smart and can’t wait to play games and sports with other kids.
+Sam worries he’ll be teased about his stuttering, but is a confident kid who is super smart and loves to play games and sports with other kids.
 Makayla is learning how to share toys as she enters her toddler years and loves having new friends to learn with.